abrookins/jobsearch/README.md

 # Loading Data

-The `--load` command retrieves job data and sends it to an ElasticSearch instance to be indexed.
+The `load` command retrieves job data and sends it to an ElasticSearch instance to be indexed.
 Duplicates from a given web service are usually caught, but cross-service duplicates are not.